2007–08 Juventus FC season

-The 2007–08 season was Juventus Football Club's 110th in existence and first season back in the top flight of Italian football.
+The 2007–08 season was Juventus's 110th in existence and their first season back in the top flight of Italian football.

 Season review

 On 4 June 2007, Claudio Ranieri was appointed the new manager following the resignation of Didier Deschamps.
 With the club back in Serie A, new signings such as Czech international Zdeněk Grygera, Portuguese midfielder Tiago Mendes and Sergio Almirón were brought in to strengthen the squad while promising youngsters such as Sebastian Giovinco, Claudio Marchisio and Paolo De Ceglie were sent out on loan or co-ownership deals.

 Juventus finished third that season to qualify for next season's Champions League, their first participation in that competition since 2005–06.